andrewtvincent518/down-boy/README.md

 2. Enter your name when prompted (creates your personal watchlist)
 3. Add URLs to monitor
 4. Click **CHECK ALL** or check individual sites
+5. Enable **Auto-check** and set your preferred interval (1-30 min)

+### Auto-Refresh

+Toggle auto-check ON to automatically re-check all sites at your chosen interval.
+Settings are saved per-browser, so your preferences persist across sessions.

 ### Status Indicators